herculesinc/nova.pg-dao/bin/README.md

 fetchAll(type, selector, forUpdate?): Model[];
 ```

-The meaning of the parameters above is as follows:
+The meaning of the above parameters is as follows:
 * **type** - class of the model to retrieve.
 This must be a type extending `Model` class.
-* **selector** - an object describing parameters based on which models should be selected (more info below).
+* **selector** - describes which models should be retrieved as follows:
+  * If `selector` is an object, each property name is assumed to be a *camelCase* version of the database column name, and each property value is expected to contain a [filter](#field-filters) to be applied to that column.
+The filters for each column are then combined using `AND` operator.
+  * If `selector` is an array, each value of the array is processed as an object selector (described above), and the results are joined together using `OR` operator.
 * **forUpdate** - a boolean flag indicating whether the retrieved models can be updated; the default is false.
 When `forUpdate` is set to true, a `SELECT` query will be executed with a `FOR UPDATE` clause.
-This will lock the model row in the database to prevent it from being modified by other sessions.
+This will lock model rows in the database to prevent them from being modified by other sessions.
 The row will remain locked until the sessions is closed.

 Here are a few examples:
 ```TypeScript